 THOSE WITH OUTDOOR PLAY AREAS

 You may have heard that Wheeler’s Estate, housed in a former British military airbase-turned heritage building, is the latest beautifully sleek and Instagram-able restaurant to see and be seen at.
 But more importantly for those of us with over-energetic little humans, it’s the closest casual eating place to the newly open aviation-themed playground at The Oval@Seletar Aerospace Park.
 And this, my fellow parent friends, is crazy cool. (see our review here).
 Apart from the playground, families can also look forward to relaxed weekends on the lawn here.
-Wheeler’s Estate is will be starting a picnic service in the near future (we’ll let you know when it starts), where all you’ll have to do is grab a mat and basket from the café counter, collect snacks and drinks along the way, head out onto the lawn, pick your favourite picnic spot, and enjoy!
+Wheeler’s Estate will also be starting a picnic service in the near future (we’ll let you know when it starts), where all you’ll have to do is grab a mat and basket from the café counter, collect snacks and drinks along the way, head out onto the lawn, pick your favourite picnic spot, and enjoy!

 Where 2 Park Lane, Singapore 798386